Last update: 4 months ago

 How to prevent burn marks in the future

 Now that your iron is nice and clean, you probably don’t want to go through the cleaning process again in the near future.
-The best way of avoiding this is to pay more attention to the heat settings.
+The best way to avoid this is to pay more attention to the heat settings.
 Try not to use the highest setting as this can cause more scorch marks to build up.
 Also, never leave a hot iron unattended!
-This way, your iron will become a serious health hazard that, in the event of falling, can l melt almost any fabric it lands on.
+This way, your iron will become a serious health hazard that, in the event of falling, can melt almost any fabric it lands on.

 So there we have it, who would have thought that simple toothpaste and other common household items could be used to effectively clean an iron?
 If the bottom of your iron is covered in scorch marks and dirt, follow the tips here and it’ll be as good as new in no time.